PrestaShop/prestashop-specs/Order Page View.md

 7. **Standard products button**

-Standard refund only **appears when the merchandise returns are activated and the order is considered as paid** and **disappears when the order is considered as shipped.**
+Standard refund only **is displayed when the merchandise returns are activated and the order is considered as paid** and **is hidden when the order is considered as shipped.**

 When the user presses the button a column "Refund" is added with a checkbox and the input quantity.